PaulleDemon/tkVideoPlayer/Readme.md

 ### Installation
 This is a modified version of tkVideoPlayer by PauleDemon.
 Download the folder tkVideoPlayer of this fork.

+Functionalities:
+.load(path) : to load a video file
+.stop() : stops the video
+.pause() : pauses the video at any point
+.play() : plays the video
+.video_info() : return video info like framerate(fps), durartion, frame size, total frames, codec and name of the video .current_frame_number() : returns the frame number of current location .current_img() : return the PIL image of current frame .seek(sec, pause) : seek to any timestamp, use pause=True to pause after seeking .seek_frame(frame, pause) : seeks accurately to any frame number, use pause=True to pause after seeking

 #### Simple Usage:
 ```python
 import tkinter as tk